-ONE DAY SHIRT LAUNDRY SERVICE Serving the College Folks For 20 Years THREE SIZESI
+ONE DAY SHIRT LAUNDRY SERVICE Serving the College Folks For 20 Years

-For the first time in several years, the field house windows were almost blown out of their frames fit, put on a fairly good show the last Thursday night.
-What I mean other night.
-Fairly good he says. to say is that the way the student they were so good that I don't think body cheered through the overtime any of the patrons went home disperiod of the Montana State game was really something to be proud new.
-I think that's the first time a crowd ever went into a mass hys. page, be sure and turn to Ken teria in the old field house.
-Even (ping-pong) Ketchner's plagerism Dick Setter got up and bellowed his to see who he's tearing down this approval when Rod Fercho knotted week.
-I mean Student of the Week. the score to put the game into over.
-After you've been Student of the time.
-That's the way to make the week, nobody'll talk to you. ball players know you're behind them 100 per cent.
+For the first time in several years, the field house windows were almost blown out of their frames last Thursday night.
+What I mean to say is that the way the student body cheered through the overtime period of the Montana State game was really something to be proud I think that's the first time a crowd ever went into a mass hysteria in the old field house.
+Even Dick Setter got up and bellowed his approval when Rod Fercho knotted the score to put the game into overtime.
+That's the way to make the ball players know you're behind them 100 per cent.
 I'd really like to see the same kind of "old college try" tonight, tomorrow night, and every night.
-Win, lose, or draw, the basketball and the ATO's are playing poker. boys will be fighting all the way. and that's just what the student ball at the Gamma Phi house. . body should do.
+Win, lose, or draw, the basketball boys will be fighting all the way. and that's just what the student body should do.
 Erv Kaiser loses a pole vaulter this month.
 Norris (ool-ool) Johnson, veteran trackster at state, will enter the list of ex-bachelors December 16.
 Congratulations, Or- Scanning through my buddy Fitz's column last week, I became very interested in his answer to Dr. Ray Wendland's letter on the 'Grange Plan'.
 For once, Fitz and I agree.
 Dr. Wendland, a member of the NDAC faculty, tried to point out what is wrong with college athletics.
 "To many scholarships", he says.
 But, Dr. Wendland, how many physics, CHEMISTRY, English, and numerous other scholarships are awarded every year?
-Why not athletics?
-And, Fitz, physical education could survive without varsity athletics.
+Why And, Fitz, physical education could survive without varsity athletics.
 Or don't you think recreation is phy ed?
-Signed, A Physical Education The Bison cagers are going to be very Merry Christmas, and a Prosbusy over the holidays.
-A week perous New Year.
-Let's help put from tomorrow, after (ugh final Christ back into Christmas this exams, they play host to St. Thom. year. as.
+Signed, A Physical Education Major.

+The Bison cagers are going to be busy over the holidays.
+A week from tomorrow, after (ugh final exams, they play host to St. Thomas.
 December 18th, the Herd will be at St. Peter, Minn., to face Gustavus Adolphus.
-The 19th, they University Of Michigan travel to Collegeville to meet St. After Christmas, the cagers go to God's country, Superior, Wiscon.
-For Close Decision sin, to meet Superior State Teachers; and the following day, Dec. score of the season, the Army RO-29th, travel to Duluth to tackle the TC rifle team dropped a close 1826-Duluth Branch of the University of 1809 decision to the University of Good luck men.
-We hope we re- ported Curtis Norenberg, team capturn January 2nd to find you've tain. won five more games.
+The 19th, they travel to Collegeville to meet St. After Christmas, the cagers go to God's country, Superior, Wisconsin, to meet Superior State Teachers; and the following day, Dec.
+29th, travel to Duluth to tackle the Good luck men.
+We hope we return January 2nd to find you've won five more games.

 Joke of the Week Science (Minard) Hall, will burn down before final exams.